Carol-Kambura/dsc-phase-2-project/README.md

 This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this repo.
 The description of the column names can be found in `column_names.md` in the same folder.

-### Feature Columns 🕵🏽‍♀️
-id - Unique ID for each home sold date - Date of the home sale price - Price of each home sold bedrooms - Number of bedrooms bathrooms - Number of bathrooms, where .5 accounts for a room with a toilet but no shower sqft_living - Square footage of the apartments interior living space sqft_lot - Square footage of the land space floors - Number of floors waterfront - A dummy variable for whether the apartment was overlooking the waterfront or not view - An index from 0 to 4 of how good the view of the property was condition - An index from 1 to 5 on the condition of the apartment, grade - An index from 1 to 13, where 1-3 falls short of building construction and design, 7 has an average level of construction and design, and 11-13 have a high quality level of construction and design. sqft_above - The square footage of the interior housing space that is above ground level sqft_basement - The square footage of the interior housing space that is below ground level yr_built - The year the house was initially built yr_renovated - The year of the house’s last renovation zipcode - What zipcode area the house is in lat - Lattitude long - Longitude sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

 ### Business Problem 🤔

 One of the greatest factors that influence the buying and selling of homes is price.
 In this study, I will look at a dataset from King County to see what factors influence buying and selling price of a home to help both a homeoweners make informed pricing decisions and home buyers get insight on market price trends and budget to set.

 Objectives ✍🏽

 👉🏽 This notebook aims to:

 - Explore and preprocess the data for regression models